 If you want more in depth information on shedding see how to care for your shedding bearded dragon.

 It’s not so easy to tell what’s going on if they’re about to go into brumation but they will often appear lethargic and uninterested.
 They may go off their food but will still appear healthy looking and shouldn’t lose weight.
 These two points remaining healthy and not losing weight are extremely important, and will often distinguish brumation from everything else.

 The first time they go into brumation can be worrying, especially for new owners but subsequent brumation will follow a similar pattern.

 If you’re unsure that brumation could be affecting your bearded dragon take a look at what is bearded dragon brumation?

 Illness and Disease

 Illness and disease will change the behaviour and appearance of your bearded dragon.
-A sick bearded dragon will exhibit some signs of dying and if left untreated in most cases will eventually die.
+A sick bearded dragon will exhibit some similar signs to a dying bearded dragon and if left untreated in most cases will eventually die.
 If you’re in any doubt or think your bearded dragon is sick get them to a specialised vet or herpetologist.
-The longer you leave them untreated the longer your beardie will suffer needlessly before eventually dying.
+The longer you leave them untreated the longer your bearded dragon will suffer needlessly before eventually dying.